GearJP2/NTCIR-test/metadata_and_chunking_workplan.md

 - Coverage rates are reported by participant and modality.
 - Missing metadata remains explicitly missing.
 - Validity flags are respected.
-- Thermal-image tolerances are recorded.
+- Thermal-image tolerances and sparse coverage are recorded when thermal is used.
 - Gaze points remain inside valid frame coordinates.

 ## 9. Experiments Owned by This Work Package